 A little bit of sweet drizzle makes a big difference, and this sugar-free pancake syrup from Walden Farms does the trick!
 It’s the product I know that comes closest to real syrup (my hubby can’t tell the difference) without having any sugar or calories.

-When to eat protein pancakes?
+When should I eat protein pancakes?

 The correct answer is: Whenever you like!

-You can eat them as breakfast, as a pre-workout snack or before bedtime, to fill up your energy reserves for the night.
+You can eat them as breakfast, as a pre-workout snack, or before bedtime to fill up your energy reserves for the night.
 Because they are mainly protein and slowly digested carbs, they provide energy to your muscles for several hours after you eat them without spiking your blood sugar.

 You can make a large batch and store them in the fridge for up to 24 hours before reheating them in the microwave.
 Make sure to let them cool before putting them in the fridge, or they will get soggy from condensation.